 When: every Sunday from 12 – 4 p.m.

 Zuma Miami’s famed brunch offers the restaurant’s traditional, shared plate style of izakaya dining with a modern twist.
 With four bottomless options to choose from, diners select between Zuma’s classic, signature or premium dishes such as the spicy beef tenderloin or Chilean seabass.
 Upon arrival, guests are greeted with a brunch cocktail as well as a savory selection of starters across a sprawling buffet of sushi, oysters, robata-grilled meats, fresh fruits and veggies.
-Starting at $98 a person, the menu includes bottomless cocktails, a selection of hot and cold appetizers for the table and one entree per person.
+The menu includes bottomless cocktails, a selection of hot and cold appetizers for the table and one entree per person.

 When: every Saturday and Sunday from 11:30 a.m. – 3 p.m.